 But SE’s previous sites weren’t able to deliver the same stellar performances that patrons were receiving in their theatres.
 Each theatre’s site looked, felt, and functioned completely differently than every other’s.
 Customers were confused and underwhelmed, and understandably so.

 Stage Entertainment wanted to create amazing, engaging experiences for its customers while making it easier for its theatres to more effectively manage their online presences—all while keeping their brand intact.
 They needed to build in enough flexibility and autonomy so that each theatre could customize the sites to the level necessary to reach and interact with their patrons and potential theatre-goers in a way that would captivate them.
 After all, SE executives reasoned, the teams running the local theatres had insights and expertise about their target audiences and needed the leeway to be able to act on those insights.

 Stage Entertainment determined the requirements for a website centralized on a single platform.
-Using their show Anastasia as its “guinea pig”, Stage Entertainment partnered with Inviqa to develop the proof-of-concept website on Acquia Cloud and used Acquia Lift to help create centralized, consistent digital experiences for SE’s patrons.
+Using their show Anastasia as its “guinea pig”, Stage Entertainment partnered with Inviqa to develop the proof-of-concept website on Acquia Cloud Platform and used Acquia Personalization to help create centralized, consistent digital experiences for SE’s patrons.